blackstorm/markdownbrain/README.md

 **MarkdownBrain is a complete self-hosted solution for publishing [Obsidian](https://obsidian.md/) notes as websites.**

-It supports multiple vaults, automatic incremental sync, link parsing, and backlink display—designed to deliver a seamless publishing experience for digital gardens, blogs, documentation, and tutorial sites.
+It supports multiple vaults, automatic incremental publishing, link parsing, and backlink display—designed to deliver a seamless publishing experience for digital gardens, blogs, documentation, and tutorial sites.

 Built with `Clojure` and `HTMX` for a simple, fast, and maintainable architecture.